Pushing the Capture Limit of Thermionic Gun Linacs: 1D tracking code for cavity optimization

 We have studied the performance and beam dynamics of a commercial linac with the field profile of Fig.~\ref{fig:TradMedLinacEz} using the 1D code.
 The tracking results are shown in Fig.~\ref{fig:TradMedLinacExitPhase}.
 The exit phase, and KE, are given for all captured phases.
 The launched electrons covered a full RF cycle, i.e. 360$^\circ$, but only those launched within a phase range of $-131^\circ$ and 59$^\circ$ successfully exited the first cell.
 Electrons are further lost in later cells, and only those launched at phases between $-131^\circ$ and 36$^\circ$ successfully exited the last cell.
 This gives a capture efficiency of $167^\circ/360^\circ~=~46.4\%$.
 This is similar to the results of ASTRA simulations shown in section~\ref{sec:TradMedLin}.
 In Fig.~\ref{fig:TradMedLinacExitPhase} (a), we observe a slight narrowing of the exit phase range as electrons travel through each cell, which indicates bunching.
 In Fig.~\ref{fig:TradMedLinacExitPhase} (b), we can see cell by cell energy gain.
 It takes 6 cells for most electrons to reach 6~MeV.
 The electrons launched around $[$40$^\circ$,$- 60^\circ]$ phase range have very low energy.
 All this information is useful to understand the beam dynamics of the linac.

 The 1D code can also generate an Applegate diagram, as shown in Fig.~\ref{fig:TradMedLinac}.
 Applegate diagrams are used in klystron design to show how electrons bunch as they travel along the cavity and are useful here to study the dynamics of bunching.
 The x-axis is the position of the particle inside the cavity and the y-axis is its phase.
 If the particle's position increases or decreases as the phase increases, then the particle is traveling forwards or backward respectively.
 If an electron travels backward and passes z~=~0, then this particle is lost.
 The range of phases occupied by the electrons indicates the amount of bunching.
 If the phase range gets smaller as the position increases, then electrons are coming closer together and bunching.
 The diagram in Fig.~\ref{fig:TradMedLinac} shows: that bunching mostly happened in the first cell; how far an electron travels before it is lost; and which phases are captured.
 From electrons emitted across the full 360$^\circ$ phase range, about half are launched at accelerating phases.
 The other half launched decelerating phases, travel backward, and thus become back-streaming electrons.
-As the field amplitude is high in the first cell, these back-streaming electrons cannot catch the next RF cycle, and so hit the cathode, and become lost.
+As the field amplitude is high in the first cell, most of the back-streaming electrons cannot catch the next RF cycle, will continue traveling backward, and finally will be lost by hitting the cathode, other parts of the gun, and beam pipe.
 This causes heating and damage to the cathode.